Autodesk/aomi/docs/generic.md

 # Format

 The format will vary slightly depending on what your source data is.
+There are three types of static data which aomi may operate upon;

+* Static files
+* YAML "variable" files
+* "Generated" secrets

 ## Files